awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-salesforceconfiguration.md

 + consumerKey \- The application public key generated when you created your Salesforce application\.
 + consumerSecret \- The application private key generated when you created your Salesforce application\.
 + password \- The password associated with the user logging in to the Salesforce instance\.
-+ securityToken \- The token associated with the user account logging in to the Salesforce instance\.
++ securityToken \- The token associated with the user logging in to the Salesforce instance\.
 + username \- The user name of the user logging in to the Salesforce instance\.
 *Required*: Yes
 *Type*: String